parthvik/Lohum_Assignment/README.md

 Usage

 <h3>Start the FastAPI server: </h3>
-shell
+shell.
-Copy code
+Copy code.
-$ uvicorn main:app --reload
+$ uvicorn main:app --reload.
-Open your web browser and access the following URL: arduino
+Open your web browser and access the following URL: arduino.
 Copy code
 http://localhost:8000/
 This will perform web scraping on the provided URL (https://www.metal.com/Lithium-ion-Battery/202303240001) and return the average data along with the assigned heading by Parthvik Ajmera.